bunk3r/11x256.github.io/_posts/2017-05-05-welcome-to-jekyll.markdown

 Java.perform(function x(){
     //get a wrapper for our class
     var my_class = Java.use("com.example.a11x256.frida_test.my_activity");
-    //replace the original implmenetation of the function `fun` with our custom function my_class.fun.implementation = function(x,y){
+    //Step 4: replace the original implmenetation of the function `fun` with our custom function my_class.fun.implementation = function(x,y){
     //print the original arguments
     console.log( "original call: fun("+ x + ", " + y + ")");
-    //call the original implementation of `fun` with args (2,5) var ret_value = this.fun(2,5);
+    //Step 5:call the original implementation of `fun` with args (2,5) var ret_value = this.fun(2,5);
     return ret_value;
     }});
 ```

-Full scripts are here: